 February 08, 2016

 Settled in the early 18th century, charming Haddonfield regularly ranks as one of the best places to live.
-Haddonfield’s residents boast of excellent public schools (its high school was named a National Blue Ribbon school in 2005), proximity to Philly and a bounty of fantastic eateries, shopping and cultural fun, not to mention its picturesque setting, as the borough is dotted with handsome sycamore trees that provide shade for the pretty homes that line the street.
+Haddonfield’s residents boast of excellent public schools (its elementary school and high school have been named National Blue Ribbon schools), proximity to Philly and a bounty of fantastic eateries, shopping and cultural fun, not to mention its picturesque setting, as the borough is dotted with handsome sycamore trees that provide shade for the pretty homes that line the street.
 After just one visit to Haddonfield, you’ll find that you don’t want to leave.

 Only 10 minutes from the Ben Franklin Bridge, historic Haddonfield is a quaint town close to all the downtown splendor that Philadelphia offers.
 The PATCO high-speed train stops in the center of Haddonfield, and a trip to Center City takes less than 20 minutes.
 Bordering the town, Route 70 and I-295, which border the town, render an excursion to Philly one of the fastest in South Jersey.
 That’s why Haddonfield is home to many of Philadelphia’s pro athletes who enjoy the cozy downtown without sacrificing a quick commute to work.
 Haddonfield’s central location is not only convenient to Philly but puts downtown Wilmington and the Jersey Shore right at your fingertips.